ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 modification (including reformatting to a different data format) will be detected as tampering.

+Requiring results of attestation of the operating software to be signed by a key known only to the TPM also removes the need to trust the device's operating software (beyond the first measurement; see below); any changes to the quote, generated and signed by the TPM itself, made by malicious device software, or in the path back to the verifier, will invalidate the signature on the quote.

 A critical feature of the YANG model described in {{I-D.ietf-rats-yang-tpm-charra}} is the ability to carry TPM data structures in their native format, without requiring any changes to the structures as they were signed and delivered by the TPM.
 While alternate methods of conveying TPM quotes could compress out redundant information, or add an additional layer of signing using external keys, the important part is to preserve the TPM signing, so that tampering anywhere in the path between the TPM itself and the Verifier can be detected.

+## Prevention of Spoofing and Man-in-the-Middle Attacks

 Prevention of spoofing attacks against attestation systems is also important.
 There are two cases to consider: